c0dycode/BL-AutoexecDLL/README.md

 Tweaking the range of the random gravity is most likely still needed.

 To start this mode, Press CTRL+F9.
 You should now see a message in the In-Game-Chat.
 To disable this mode again, press CTRL+F10.
-Sometimes you need to hold this combo for like a second.
-You'll see a message that the mode will be disabled and shortly after you should see a message that the mode has been disabled.
+You'll see a message that the mode has been disabled.

 # Known Issues:
-- When skipping/applying the autoexec or enabling the Random Gravity-Mode, the game might crash.
-Not too sure why yet.
-Simply restart the game and try again.
+- Previous random crashes have been reduced by A LOT!

 ## Not tested:
 - How and if it works in multiplayer (Random Gravity)